-Unrestricted Net Position - Unrestricted net position includes resources derived from sales and services, rental and lease earnings, sale of surplus property, and interest income.
+Unrestricted Net Position - Unrestricted net position includes resources derived from sales and services, lease income, sale of surplus property, and interest income.
 It also includes the net position of accrued employee benefits such as compensated absences, workers' compensation, pension plans, and other postemployment benefits.